compbiocore/tidyverse-workshop/docs/index.md

 ### **[Notebook](http://nbviewer.jupyter.org/github/compbiocore/tidyverse-workshop/tree/master//notebooks)**

+The notebook can be viewed in Markdown form on the left.
 To access a read-only version of the workshop notebooks (complete with full output), please click the above link; you will be redirected to Jupyter's NBViewer utility.
 Simply click the name of the notebook and it will be rendered as HTML.

 ### Authors